Locastic/TcomPayWayPayumBundle/README.md

 ## Prerequisites

-For TcomPayPayumBundle to work you have to install Payum.
-You can read more about payum at their official website [payum](http://payum.org/)
+For TcomPayPayumBundle to work, you have to install Payum.
+You can read more about Payum at their official website [payum](http://payum.org/)

 ## Installation

-For installation of TcomPaywayPayumBundle just include it in your composer.json file and run composer's update command.
+For installation of TcomPaywayPayumBundle just include it in your composer.json file and run Composer's update command.

-Afterwards register the new bundle in your AppKernel
+Afterwards, register the new bundle in your AppKernel.

     // app/AppKernel.php
     public function registerBundles()